mindee/tawazi/README.md

 <!-- ## Limitations:
 Currently there are some limitations in the usage of tawazi that will be overcome in the future.
 1. A DAG can not reuse the same function twice inside the calculation sequence (Will be resolved in the future)
 2. All code inside a dag descriptor function must be either an @op decorated functions calls and arguments passed arguments.
-Otherwise the behavior of the DAG might be unpredicatble -->
+Otherwise the behavior of the DAG might be unpredictable -->